nasa/cumulus-orca/website/docs/developer/development-guide/code/integration-tests.md

      Make sure that Glacier data is less than 24 hours old.
      If older, data will be moved out of `recovered` and `pre-archival` states, and ingest will incur additional costs and time penalties, possibly beyond timeout limits.
      :::
-  1. Call the OrcaCopyToGlacierWorkflow to ingest the granules to Orca.
+  1. Call the OrcaCopyToArchiveWorkflow to ingest the granules to Orca.
      :::tip
      Make sure to cover excludedFileExtensions being set, being unset, and excluding/allowing proper files in either case.
      May require additional tests.